-Financial Statements were flawed and did not result in a carrying value for "Inventories" and a provision for inventory obsolescence that complied with AASB 102; - (b) the accounting treatment of the Warranty Sign On Liability in the FY13 Financial Statements did not comply with Australian Accounting Standards: - (c) by reason of the matters in paragraphs (a) and/or (b) above, the FY13 Financial

-Statements materially overstated Gross Profit, EBITDA, NPAT, the value of inventories and total equity: - (d) by reason of the matters in paragraphs (a)-(c) above, the FY13 Financial Statements

-2013; and

-- (e) by reason of the matters in paragraphs 26A-26B and/or 68 above.
-Deloitte, in performing its work in the FY13 Audit, failed to comply with the Auditing Standards, and failed to exercise reasonable skill and care, in respect of the matters in paragraphs (a)-(b) above. - 90.
-Further or in the alternative, and fFor the purposes only of this cross claim, Abboud repeats paragraphs 427-444 and 469-472 of the Further Amended Joint Statement of Claim and the particulars thereto. - 90A By reason of the matters in paragraph 89A above, and further or alternatively by reason of the matters in paragraph 90 above.
-Deloitte, in issuing the FY13 Audit Report and in making the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, engaged in conduct that was misleading or deceptive or likely to mislead or deceive in contravention of s 18 of the ACL and/or s 1041H of the CA and/or s 12DA of the ASIC Act.
+- (a) the assumptions and methodology used to determine inventory provisions in the FY13 Financial Statements were flawed and did not result in a carrying value for "Inventories" and a provision for inventory obsolescence that complied with AASB 102; - the accounting treatment of the Warranty Sign On Liability in the FY13 Financial Statements did not comply with Australian Accounting Standards; - by reason of the matters in paragraphs (a) and/or (b) above, the FY13 Financial Statements materially overstated Gross Profit, EBITDA, NPAT, the value of inventories and total equity; - (d) by reason of the matters in paragraphs (a)-(c) above, the FY13 Financial Statements were not prepared in accordance with Australian Accounting Standards, and did not give a true and fair view of the financial position and performance of DSSH as at 30 June 2013; and - (e) by reason of the matters in paragraphs 26A-26B and/or 68 above, Deloitte, in performing its work in the FY13 Audit, failed to comply with the Auditing Standards, and failed to exercise reasonable skill and care, in respect of the matters in paragraphs (a)-(b) above. - 90.
+Further or in the alternative, and for the purposes only of this cross claim, Potts repeats paragraphs 427-444 and 469-472 of the Further Amended Joint Statement of Claim and the particulars thereto. - 90A By reason of the matters in paragraph 89A above, and further or alternatively by reason of the matters in paragraph 90 above, Deloitte, in issuing the FY13 Audit Report and thereby making the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, engaged in conduct that was misleading or deceptive or likely to mislead or deceive in contravention of s 18 of the ACL and/or s 1041H of the CA and/or s 12DA of the ASIC Act.